Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/1-set-up-environment.md

 	This is important because older versions of `pip` may miss some of the dependencies needed for execution in Azure.

-1. Now execute the following commands to install Flask and the Python SDK for Azure's Computer Vision API in the virtual environment:
+1. Now execute the following commands to install Flask and the Python SDK for Azure's Computer Vision API:

 	```bash
 	pip install Flask
 	pip install azure-cognitiveservices-vision-computervision
 	```

-Because these packages are installed in a virtual environment, the installs are localized and should not affect other Python apps installed in your system.
+Check the output and make sure that both packages install without errors.

 ## Install the Azure CLI